 The main character is entrusted with a project that is both falling behind schedule and hugely underfinanced.
 Reading this book is like killing two birds with one stone – packed with a lot of knowledge, all in a narrative that keeps you engaged.

 #10.
 The Unicorn Project / Gene Kim

 The sequel to “The Phoenix Project” – freshly off the press and already predestined to become another bestseller!
-Unlike the first book, “The Unicorn Project” focuses its attention on The Five Idealsof being a successful tech leader.
+Unlike the first book, “The Unicorn Project” focuses on The Five Ideals of being a successful tech leader.
 These include, among others, improving your daily work, embracing simplicity, and developing a focus on the customer.
-All these are incredibly valuable areas for any engaged CTO.
+All these are precious areas for any engaged CTO.

 What separates great CTOs from the merely ‘good’ ones lies in growing an eagerness to learn.
-This means that in order to be a skilful leader you must pay equal attention to developing not only tech but also design and managerial skills.
+This means that to be a skilful leader, you must pay equal attention to developing tech and design and managerial skills.
 If you don’t know where to start, the list above will be a great starting point!